rust-lang/rust/safe-unsafe-meaning.md

 However BTreeMap is implemented using a modest spoonful of Unsafe (most collections are).
 That means that it is not necessarily *trivially true* that a bad Ord implementation will make BTreeMap behave safely.
-Unsafe most be sure not to rely on Ord *where safety is at stake*, because Ord is provided by Safe, and memory safety is not Safe's responsibility to uphold. *It must be impossible for Safe code to violate memory safety*.
+Unsafe must be sure not to rely on Ord *where safety is at stake*, because Ord is provided by Safe, and memory safety is not Safe's responsibility to uphold. *It must be impossible for Safe code to violate memory safety*.